 Cleaning efforts will be a team process-- "all hands on deck".
-The BCSD custodial team has established a cleaning protocol based upon CDC guidelines for escalated cleaning to be used during a pandemic threat caused by influenza or coronavirus.
-New equipment has been purchased to expedite the disinfection process.
+The BCSD custodial team will return to flu-season cleaning protocols.

-Students and staff will clean the classroom (desks, equipment, etc.) spaces with a soap and water mixture throughout the day and prior to leaving the room.
-Staff members who have been properly trained and have, if applicable, the proper PPE may request disinfectant spray bottles be securely kept in their classroom and only used when students are not in the room.
+Students and staff may clean the classroom (desks, equipment, etc.) spaces with a soap and water mixture throughout the day and prior to leaving the room.